ShipEngine/connect-website/create-first-app.md

   - ./definitions/example-delivery-service.yaml
 pickupServices: []
 ```

 ### Implement
-Once you have generated the scaffolding for your application using the ShipEngine CLI, add your implementation for each method your application supports.
+Once you have generated the scaffolding for your application using the ShipEngine Integration Platform CLI, add your implementation for each method your application supports.
 Likewise, use the example service definition files to create unique definitions
 for each of the services your application provides.
 Finally, update the application definition to include all the methods and definitions you have implemented.

 ### Test
-Once you have created the scaffolding using the ShipEngine CLI and implemented your methods and definitions, it is important to test your application.
-Luckily, the ShipEngineCLI handles much of the testing for you via the [`shipengine test`](./testing/index.md)
-command.
+As you're building your app, you'll probably want to run it periodically so you can test and debug your code.
+Luckily, [the ShipEngine Integration Platform CLI](cli.md) includes commands to help with this, such as `shipengine start` and `shipengine test`.
+You can also write your own unit tests to exercise your code.
+See our [testing page](testing/index.md) for more information.

 ### Publish
 Once all the generated tests pass, you will publish your application to the ShipEngine Integration Platform using the [`shipengine publish`](./publish.md) command.
 This command will publish to a development environment where your application